robobe/robobe.github.io/docs/blog/ROS2/tutorial/part3-py_node_with_param.md

 ---
 title: Part3 - Simple python Node with parameter
-description: Basic ROS2 node with parameter
+description: Basic ROS2 node with parameter, declare, read with type, set from command line or using yaml file, get and set from command line or gui
 date: "2022-04-05"
 banner: ../ros2.png
 tags: